breandan/kotlingrad/README.md

 val h = f(x to 0.0, y to 0.0)                   // h: Const<Double> == 0 + sin(0 + 0) == 0
 ```

-However inferring arity for arbitrary expressions at compile time would be difficult in the Kotlin type system.
+However inferring arity for arbitrary expressions at compile-time would be difficult in the Kotlin type system.
 Instead, we can have the user specify it directly.

 ```kotlin
 val x = Var(1.0)                                // x: Variable<Double> inferred type